 Homeschooling in Iowa

-My favorite local resource has got to be the Grant Wood AEA.
+A favorite local resource is the Grant Wood AEA.
 They allow homeschoolers access to their teacher workstation where you can laminate, make die cuts, buttons, bind books and more.
 They also have a library of educational materials including books, DVDs, VHS, games and a subscription to Discovery Education streaming.
 You can find your local AEA at http://www.iowaaea.org/

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.